rssh/scala-gopher/README.md

 ```

    Such form can be called from any environment and will return `Future[String]`.
-Inside `go` you can wrap this in await of use 'for' syntax as with `forever`
+Inside `go` you can wrap this in await of use 'for' syntax as with `forever`.

 ```